fstltna/FilesAdded/README.md

 Included Utilities:
 ==
-- **perladd** (1.1) - Scans the current folder for new files and adds them to a list of files to be posted to Discord later.
+- **perladd** (1.0) - Scans the current folder for new files and adds them to a list of files to be posted to Discord later.
-- **file_announce** (1.1) - This posts a list of files that you have added using perladd to Discord.
+- **file_announce** (1.1.0) - This posts a list of files that you have added using perladd to Discord.
 It posts as content, not a attachment!
-- **file_remove** (1.1) - This removes a file from your processed list so it can be imported with perladd again.
 - **updseen** (1.1) - Updates the perladd /root/.filesseen file to fix issues - Not usually needed...

 Basic Workflow